 For instance, we might trust that a new suitcase we ordered will arrive on time and hold our belongings, but do we love how it makes us feel?
 Are we proud to show it off?
-Does it improve our perceived status, and self-satisfaction?
+Does it improve our perceived status and self-satisfaction?
 In modern branding, this is the correct level of analysis.

 Emotional Branding and Storytelling

 But do you have a story worth telling?
-What emotions are you selling and how well are they conveyed in your messaging and branding?
+What emotions are you selling, and how well are they conveyed in your messaging and branding?

 In this regard, the challenge businesses now face is to understand and implement two things:

-That’s to say: hedge against fear, doubt and uncertainty – and capitalize on trust, empathy, and understanding.
+That’s to say: a hedge against fear, doubt and uncertainty – and capitalize on trust, empathy, and understanding.

 Finding your voice

-You’ve probably heard this a thousand times: No one needs a quarter inch drill bit, they need a quarter inch hole.
+You’ve probably heard this a thousand times: No one needs a quarter-inch drill bit; they need a quarter-inch hole.

 In this framework, the feature (a sharp drill bit) becomes a benefit (a hole in the wall).
 But it can’t stop there.